+International transcripts are evaluated in-house by the Graduate School at the University of Kentucky to determine equivalency to a US bachelors degree.
+Make sure to upload all of the necessary documents when submitting the MBA application.
 International students (with the exception of those who hold a degree from a U.S. institution of higher education) must submit the official results of the TOEFL (Test of English as a Foreign Language) with an overall minimum score of 550 (written exam) or 213 (computer exam), and the Test of Written English (TWE) with a score of 4.5 or higher.
 International students can also submit the official results of the IBT (Internet Based Test) for the TOEFL with a minimum score of 79 or the IELTS (International English Language Testing System) with a minimum total score of 6.5.

-- Official GMAT or GRE Score sent to the University of Kentucky (School code = 1837).
+- GMAT or GRE Score sent to the University of Kentucky (School code = 1837).
 Admission decisions may be based, in part, on unofficial scores, but official scores are required prior to full admitted status.
-The GRE or GMAT exam may be waived by the MBA Admission Committee if the applicant meets certain criteria in the GMAT/GRE Waiver Policy.
+The GRE or GMAT exam may be waived by the MBA Admission Committee if the applicant meets certain criteria outlined in the GMAT/GRE Waiver Policy.

-- Official Transcripts from all undergraduate institutions.
+- Transcripts from all undergraduate institutions.
 Applicants should possess a four-year undergraduate degree (or its equivalent) with a minimum cumulative grade point average (GPA) of 2.75/4.0.
 Official transcripts need to be mailed to the University of Kentucky Graduate School, 202 Gillis Building, Lexington, KY 40506-0033.
 Electronic transcripts through the major clearinghouses and by secure email, directly from the institution are acceptable.

 - One Letter of Recommendation from an individual (e.g., professors, current or former supervisors, etc.) who is able to objectively assess the quality of your character, capabilities and accomplishments as well as your overall potential as an MBA student and future business leader.